GLASS AND GOLD

 - Dissonant (0-29) -- The lattice recoils.
 Crime bonuses emerge, but political doors close.

 Bonds raise resonance.
 Crime erodes it.
 The path you walk shapes how the Thalline responds to your presence.
+This is the only philosophy I will permit in this pamphlet.

 STRAIN CLASSIFICATION